zampetti/Illinois-directory/README.md

 1. How you might design a backend data storage and data access.
 1. How you use Javascript, CSS, and HTML to accomplish the UX design goals.

-This a chance to demonstrate your preferred build environment and tools (e.g. TypeScript, SCSS, Webpack, Gulp, Bootstrap, React, Angular).
+This a chance to discuss your preferred build environment and tools (e.g. TypeScript, SCSS, Webpack, Gulp, Bootstrap, React, Angular).
 Or you may prefer to use vanilla JS and CSS.

 We're not really looking for a whiz-bang flashy solution.
 We'd like a well thought out one where you can discuss your design and programming process and choices.

+## Deliverables

+A 10-15 minutes presentation that outlines:

+* What tools / languages you would use to develop this project.
+* A general architecture of the website.
+* Any issues or risks that you see may present problems (e.g. accessibility, usability, scalability).

+Be prepared to answer questions about your presentation.